 Your wedding will probably take place at City Hall, followed by a celebratory dinner or brunch.
 Make the reservations as soon as possible.
-Many restaurants will be happy to provide a bit of decoration and ambiance.
-For a weeknight, you shouldn’t have any problems finding a nice venue.
+Many restaurants will be happy to provide a bit of wedding decoration and ambiance.
+For a weeknight, you shouldn’t have any problems finding a nice wedding venue.

 If you get married in a park, make sure you have all local permits.

 Even on short notice, you’ll want to look fabulous, so book a salon appointment for you and your maid of honor for the day before the wedding.
 Don’t do anything drastic.
 Get your hair trimmed for a simple style that will be easy to manage on your wedding day.

 Another luxury you can easily dispense with is a wedding limousines.
 Designate a family member to drive you to where you need to go.

 Every wedding needs an wedding officiant, unless you go to City Hall route, where a judge does the honors.
 Professional officiants are likely booked in advance, so call on one of your friends to become a wedding officiant online.
 It’s easy, quick, and inexpensive.
 And you’ll be providing someone with an entirely new profession!

 If you’re having a simple dinner to celebrate your wedding, arrange for a private room that will allow music and dancing.
 You want to keep your guests energized.
 Research wedding DJs.
 Since you’re getting married mid-week, you have a good chance of finding someone available.
 If not, consider having everyone go to a nice dance club following the reception.